-Last week while I was taking a group of girls through a business mentorship session, the question of setting weekly targets came up.
-Let me paint the picture of the day for you so that you are able to walk with me through this.
+Last week while taking a group of girls through a business mentorship session, the question of setting weekly targets for small businesses came up.
+Let me bring you up to speed with an sketchy picture of the day.

 These girls have completely bought into the idea that they are well able to fed for their families despite not having capital above Ksh.
-5,000; approximately $50.
+5,000; $50 thereabout.
 You may think this defines poverty, but it doesn’t.
 It defines a woman who is ready to create decent employment for herself.

 Did I mention that they range between 17 and 21 years old?
-Well, there you go!
+Well, there you are!

-Because I believe every girl in the world has a right to earn a living and take care of herself and her family without having to beg.
+Because I believe every girl in the world has a right to earn a living and take care of herself and her family without submitting to beggary.

-Now, if you are reading this article and you are not from Kenya or this scenario sounds like child labor to you.
-Let me clear this up.
-It is possible to have a 17 years old mom in Kenya and sometimes she could be single with two kids.
-Fit in your piece to the puzzle.
-Fair enough?
+Now, if you are reading this article and you’re not Kenyan or this scenario sounds like child labor to you, let me clear this up.
+It is possible to have a 17 years old mom, single, with two kids or more, and without parents to assist her.

 Don’t start tearing yet, these girls have their stuff together.
-They are courageous; sometimes.
-(Wink)
+They are courageous; sometimes. 😉

 I love them, or shall I say, I have come to love these girls.
 Naturally, I am attracted to people who are zealous about doing something good for themselves.
-You are welcome to join the club.
+That includes you baby!